Long gone are the days of paying 1 or 5 cents for clicks on Google Ads.

 Paying a higher cost per click can get your more visitors, but it will eat into your profits.
 Bid too low, and your ads won’t even show up.

 This is a daily struggle for most advertising campaigns.
-And when competition heats up, like during the holiday season, finding that balance becomes even harder.
+And when the competition heats up, like during the holiday season, finding that balance becomes even harder.

 Because if you were struggling to get to profitability on an average day, you’ll have a very hard time making the numbers work on days like Black Friday.